kendallin/CS3251/readme.txt

 After another cool down period the forwarders go into long term wait and hold open their sockets.

+To check the optimal ring algorithm:
+	determine which case you would like to test (a: without churn or b: with churn)
+	$ javac HeapAlgo.java
+	$ java HeapAlgo

 ISSUES:
 We ran into a lot of issues with this project and struggled to get support with it.
 Our clearest issue is that InetAddress.getByAddress() would only return null when